helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 - The Helium Foundation will create a new MOBILE Maker Escrow Wallet type that MOBILE Makers can request.
 - The Helium Foundation will create a slashing smart contract to slash the MOBILE stake of MOBILE Makers who do not adhere to the requirements of this HIP.
 - The Helium Foundation will ensure they only award Maker Keys to MOBILE Makers who have satisfied the four (4) requirements noted within this HIP.
+- The Helium Foundation will create a way to replenish a stake if it falls below 50M MOBILE.

 ## Success Metrics:

 This HIP is successful when only approved MOBILE Makers are allowed to have their hotspots onboarded to the Helium 5G subnetwork.